 The Big Sandy region boasts a plethora of tourism venues, recreation opportunities, and natural beauty that draws visitors to the region.
 The US 23 Country Music Highway is so called because of the unusual number of country music superstars who were born or lived in communities along the highway including performers such as Loretta Lynn, Dwight Yoakum, Patty Loveless, Chris Stapleton, and Tyler Childers.
-Music and performing arts centers such as the Mountain Arts Center, the Appalachian Wireless Arena, Appalachian Center for the Arts, the Country Music Highway Museum and smaller music venues host regular concerts, exhibits, and educational events.
+Music and performing arts centers such as the Mountain Arts Center, the Appalachian Wireless Arena, Appalachian Center for the Arts, the Country Music Highway Museum and smaller music venues do stuff.
 Other tourism draws include the Dawkins Line Rail Trail, the Breaks Interstate Park, elk viewing tours, and numerous lakes and recreational trails.